-EDC 201 and 220 or Permission; EDC 346 or 304/340 concurrently suggested; TEP education.
+EDC 201 and 220 or Permission; EDC 346 or 304/340 concurrently suggested; TEP

+Introduction to the teaching of exceptional students.
+Review of historical and legal issues in special education.
 Characteristics of exceptional learners, birth through adolescence.
 Examination of materials and methodology appropriate for instructing exceptional learners in inclusive classrooms.
 Required for certification.
 Includes an eight-hour practicum.